sagemath/sagewiki_to_gh-2022-10-10/graph.md

  * We are currently seeking feedback on our survey of existing graph theory software.
  * We hope to begin the initial benchmarks this week.
 These will deal mostly with construction / storage / retrieval and basic algorithms.
- * On Friday, October 20th Robert Miller will be giving a talk in PDL C-401 on graph theory and optimal algorithms.
-The talk is at 4?
-5?
-Somebody that knows the correct time should put it in...
+ * On Friday, October 20th Robert Miller will be giving a talk in PDL C-401 at 4:00pm.
+The talk will cover what we found for existing graph theory software, as well as some implementation issues.
+The first round of benchmarking should also be finished by then, the results of which will be shared.
+There will also be a short discussion of graphs  in an abstract mathematical context.

 == Wiki Pages ==